fergal92/pp1-car-maintenance/README.md

 - [GitHub](https://github.com/) - was used to host the code of the website.
 - [Microsoft Paint](https://www.microsoft.com/en-us/windows/paint) - was used to make and resize images for the README file.
 - [Perplexity AI](https://www.perplexity.ai/) - was used to help develop design ideas such as colour scheme and font type
-- [Am I Responsive](https://ui.dev/amiresponsive) - was used to generate an image of the website across different scren types and resolutions
+- [Am I Responsive](https://ui.dev/amiresponsive) - was used to generate an image of the website across different screen types and resolutions
+- [GitHub Pages](https://pages.github.com/) - was used to host the website

 ## Design
 ### Colours